dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 </ResourceDictionary>
 ```

-In this example, the `ResourceDictionary` contains a single resource, which is an object of type `DataTemplate`. **MyResourceDictionary.xaml** can be consumed by merging it into another resource dictionary.
+In this example, the <xref:Microsoft.Maui.Controls.ResourceDictionary> contains a single resource, which is an object of type `DataTemplate`. **MyResourceDictionary.xaml** can be consumed by merging it into another resource dictionary.

 <!--
 By default, the linker will remove stand-alone XAML files from release builds when the linker behavior is set to link all assemblies.
 To ensure that stand-alone XAML files remain in a release build: